 It is very important to take this medication as prescribed by your doctor to get the most benefit from it.
 Do not skip any doses.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.

 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

 Tell your doctor if your condition lasts or gets worse.

 Headache, stomach pain, loss of appetite, nausea, vomiting, diarrhea, unusual tiredness, dizziness, stuffy nose, or watery eyes may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-Tell your doctor immediately if any of these rare but very serious side effects occur: muscle pain/weakness, change in the amount of urine, confusion, slow heartbeat, persistent sore throat, unusual bleeding or bruising.
+Tell your doctor right away if you have any serious side effects, including: sore throat that doesn't go away, ringing in the ears, vision changes, muscle pain/weakness, signs of kidney problems (such as change in the amount of urine), confusion, slow heartbeat, unusual bleeding or bruising.

 In the US -

 Before taking aminocaproic acid, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This product may contain inactive ingredients (such as paraben preservatives in the liquid product), which can cause allergic reactions or other problems.
+This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart disease, liver disease, kidney disease, other blood/bleeding disorders (e.g., hemophilia, uremia).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart disease, liver disease, kidney disease, other blood/bleeding disorders (such as hemophilia).